 - 2 cups cooked rice

-Add your lemon juice and chickpeas and continue to cook for 5 minutes.
+- Add the lemon juice and zest along with the chickpeas and continue to cook for 5 minutes.

 - Taste and add more salt and pepper if desired.

 - Store leftovers in an airtight storage container.